Microsoft hopes new, old leaders can rekindle magic

 "From a bigger-picture perspective, I don't think much is going to change," said Sid Parakh, an analyst at fund firm McAdams Wright Ragen.
 "The strategy that was put in place in 2013 is where the company is headed."

-On Tuesday, Gates - who may again become a regular sight around Microsoft's Redmond, Washington, campus after pledging to spend a third of his time as the new CEO's adviser - stressed that Nadella's cloud computing expertise qualified him to lead Microsoft into the new arena of mobile computing.
+On Tuesday, Gates - who may become once more a regular sight around Microsoft's Redmond, Washington, campus after pledging to spend a third of his time as the new CEO's adviser - stressed that Nadella's cloud computing expertise qualified him to lead Microsoft into the new arena of mobile computing.

 "Satya's got the right background to lead the company during this era," he said.
 "There's a challenge in mobile computing.
 There's an opportunity in the cloud."